TrevTV/trevtv.github.io/ieytd/index.md

 ### [Support me on Ko-fi](https://ko-fi.com/trevtv)

+## Notices
+- This mod has not been tested on the Oculus Store version of the game, if you test it, please DM me on Discord at `trev#1477` and tell me how it worked.
+- This mod is currently unavailable for the official Oculus Quest version of the game, but still works for Quest + Link or wireless streaming such as Virtual Desktop or ALVR

 ## Installation
 ### Video Tutorial
 [![Video Tutorial](https://i.imgur.com/YKbmnef.png)](http://www.youtube.com/watch?v=XtIIeOzcORs "I Expect You To Die - bHaptics Integration Mod Installation")